 10.4.
 In addition, the contract may be terminated in writing by either party without notice for good cause without observing a notice period.
 An important reason that entitles MHB to termination is, in particular, if the licensee infringes the rights of use of MHB by using the software beyond what is permitted under these provisions.

 10.5.
 The termination must be made in writing.

 10.6.
 Upon termination of the contract, the licensee must abandon the use of the software and remove all installed copies of the program from his computers and confirm this in writing to MHB.

 - in the event of willful intent or gross negligence,

 - for injury to life, limb or health,

 - in accordance with the provisions of the Product Liability Act as well as

 - to the extent of a guarantee assumed by MHB.

 11.2.
 In the event of a slightly negligent breach of an obligation which is essential to the achievement of the purpose of the contract (cardinal obligation), the liability of MHB shall be limited in amount to the damage which is foreseeable and typical according to the nature of the business in question.

 11.3.
 Typical contract, foreseeable damage is damage of up to 25.000 euros.

 11.4.
 The liability of MHB for slightly negligent breach of non-contractual obligations is excluded.

 11.6.
 The above limitation of liability also applies to the personal liability of employees, representatives and organs of MHB.

-Business and trade secrets of the other party will be treated confidentially by both the licensee and MHB according to the legal regulations.
+Business and trade secrets of the other party will be treated confidentially by both the licensee and MHB in accordance with the statutory provisions.
 Other confidential information will be treated confidentially by the parties, provided that the information is appropriately marked, and will also oblige employees to maintain confidentiality.
 This confidentiality agreement ends 3 years after the conclusion of the contract.
 The licensee will treat the source code as a trade secret of MHB as far as he has been assigned to it, treat it as confidential for an indefinite period and protect it against access by unauthorized third parties.